Tall ship Écomaris and shark observation cage in the Magdalen Islands during Brion22 White Shark Expedition. Image © ORS

 UNIVERSITY STUDENTS

-We are a small organisation with limited resources and field time and thus cannot offer internships.
+We are a small organisation with limited resources and are therefore not in a position to offer internships.

 PHOTOGRAPHERS